Food: high quality food, mostly originating from Scandinavia

 Visited: August 17, 2013

-Note: the restaurant is relocating to Klara Norra Kyrkogata 26, in downtown Stockholm.
-The new Frantzén will open again at August 30, 2017.
+Note: the restaurant is relocating (since my visit) to Klara Norra Kyrkogata 26, in downtown Stockholm.
 With three floors plus a terrace, the new place has undergone a complete reconstruction since the takeover.
 Despite the surface area now being five times as large, as the previous premises (where I had dinner in my post below), the number of guests it can seat is still the same, i.e. 23 persons.

 Restaurant Frantzén (previously named Frantzén/Lindeberg, before the departure of the co-founder and pastry chef Daniel Lindeberg in April 2013) is probably the most celebrated and sought for restaurant in Sweden for the time being (maybe in close “competition” with Fäviken Magasinet).
 But also from a more international perspective is the restaurant one of the most “admired” with a number 12 on the World’s 50 Best restaurants list (2013).